43 Guai4 夬

 The upper trigram Dui is the mouth, which here refers to a cry; line 6 will change to masculine after the feminine is subdued and the mouth will disappear.

-Commentary on the image: The misfortune of nil howling, (signifying) it won’t last long.
+Commentary on the image: The misfortune of null wailing: it won’t last long.

 The feminine is pushed by the masculine to the end and won't last long.
 The feminine will be subdued by the masculine but won't be exterminated; evil will be dispelled but won't vanish, and the villain will disappear but won't become extinct.